chris-wood/draft-bar-cfrg-spake2plus/draft-bar-cfrg-spake2plus.md

 ## Offline Initialization {#setup}

 Let G be a group in which the computational Diffie-Hellman (CDH) problem is hard.
-Suppose G has order p*h where p is a large prime;
+Suppose G has order p\*h where p is a large prime;
 h will be called the cofactor.
 Let I be the unit element in G, e.g., the point at infinity if G is an elliptic curve group.
 We denote the operations in the group additively.
-We assume there is a representation of elements of G as byte strings: common choices would be SEC1 uncompressed or compressed {{!SEC1}} for elliptic curve groups or big endian integers of a fixed (per-group) length for prime field DH.
+We assume there is a representation of elements of G as byte strings: common choices would be SEC1 uncompressed or compressed {{SEC1}} for elliptic curve groups or big endian integers of a fixed (per-group) length for prime field DH.
 We fix two elements M and N in the prime-order subgroup of G as defined in the table in this document for common groups, as well as a generator P